 Current donors will volunteer to host an Act sponsored open house at their own home.
 The host will invite friends and neighbors to the event.
 Through the donor’s personal connections, they can advocate for the organization in a social yet intimate and comfortable environment

 For every periodic donation check-point (4th, 8th, 12th, etc.) the donor will be invited to a small, intimate open house hosted by Act.

 Donors will be invited to participate in revamp projects throughout Dallas.
 The work that Act does is high security, so this is a way to give donors a hands on experience while still protecting the privacy of the people Act works with.

 Branded Act lanterns will be hung throughout common gathering areas of Dallas.
 They will be branded with Act’s logo, a QR code, and the hashtag #ACTLightsTheWay.
 The QR code will direct the bystander to a specific story related to the neighborhood the lantern was placed in.
 Upon scanning the QR code, unsuspecting residents will understand Act’s mission and feel a strong, personal connection to the organization.

 Through a login portal on the Act website, donors are able to access and add to this map.
-Each donor can securely add their address to the map.
-This will drop a pin (or in this case, a lantern symbol) on the location.
+Each donor can securely add their address, dropping a pin (or in this case, a lantern symbol) on the location.
 As other donors log on, they can see who around their own neighborhood is also involved with Act.
-It is also a great way to find out which of your neighbors is not involved yet, in which case you could invite them to an open house or leave an Act On Injustice Box on their doorsteps.